-How to write in a PDF document.
+How to write on a PDF document using 3 simple steps.

 See how easy it is to add text, comments, and freehand drawings to your PDFs, plus learn about more tools for editing existing text.

 The PDF is one of the most widely shared file types today, with documents floating virtually between individuals, students, business partners, and more.
 Sometimes you need a way to add text to a PDF you receive — whether that entails filling out a form or making notes for a student or colleague — so you can keep those workflows moving along.
 Let’s dive into the easiest method for writing in your PDF.